ZerotoKoops/custom-channelData/README.md

             1. Go to soundChannelPointers.s and replace whatever sound name you used to using the title of the S file concatenated with the proper channel number.
                 > mapleMinigame.s --> mapleMinigameStart, mapleMinigameChannel1, etc.
             2. Go to soundPointers.s and do the same, but this time there should only be one label to replace.
+            3. You should also go to constants/music.s and replace the appropriate label for your sound if you're building a game from scratch.
+This is not recommended unless you are prepared for error messages where the original label was used in the disassembly.
         2. If you did not use replacement:
-            1. Do the same as i., but add a new (set of) lines to each file as to complete a new set of labels.
+            1. Do the same as a., but add a new (set of) lines to each file as to complete a new set of labels.
     5. At this point, you should be able to Make the game.
 If there are any errors, make sure you did everything exactly as the instructions.
 If you're still getting errors, contact me at the [Oracles romhacking discord](https://discord.gg/wCpPPNZ "Oracles romhacking discord")